Florida company hit with injunction in counterfeit 3M mask case

 "Nationwide's activities were unlawful and endangered the lives of essential medical workers," Maplewood-based 3M said in a statement.
 Nationwide Source, located in Delray Beach, declined to comment.

-Since COVID-19 3M surfaced last winter, 3M has tripled production of its N95 respirators, often seen as the gold standard for filtering out pathogens and particulate matter.
+Since COVID-19 3M surfaced, 3M has tripled production of its N95 respirators, often seen as the gold standard for filtering out pathogens.

 The suit against Nationwide Source is rooted in a deal made with HCMC in November, 3M said in a court filing.

-An HCMC employee received a solicitation from National Source offering two different models of 3M's N95 respirators at $7.95 a piece; the standard price is $1.27.
-HCMC is a large public hospital in downtown Minneapolis.
+An HCMC employee received a solicitation from Nationwide Source offering two different models of 3M's N95 respirators at $7.95 a piece; the standard price is $1.27.

 The employee asked Nationwide Source to vouch for the authenticity of the products.
 The company replied that the masks were made overseas, but it provided a verification report from an international inspection agency, the court filing said.

 HCMC received the mask shipment on Nov.
-16. About 25 days later, an HCMC nurse noticed that one of the masks from Nationwide did not fit as expected, and suspected that the respirator may have been a counterfeit, the court filing said.
+16. About 25 days later, an HCMC nurse noticed a mask from Nationwide did not fit as expected, and suspected that the respirator may have been a counterfeit, the court filing said.

+Rick Fuentes, a spokesman for the Minnesota Nurses Assocation, said the HCMC nurse found a model number on the mask and tracked it down online.
+"She told her supervisor and they started looking at the rest of the masks and they were exactly the same."

+HCMC said in a statement it yanked the questionable respirators from use quickly after the nurse's discovery.
+"We are following up with team members who may have used these respirators."

+Approximately 2% of the masks ordered from Nationwide Source may have been used or discarded, HCMC said.
+(HCMC employees are taught to do a seal check with N95s, so some faulty masks may have been thrown away.)

+"At this time, we have not ruled out pursuing legal action against this company for selling a product that did not meet the standards it claimed," HCMC said.

 On Dec.
-14, HCMC reported the suspected fake N95 to 3M, which confirmed it was counterfeit and told HCMC that Nationwide Source was not an authorized distributor of 3M products.
+14, HCMC reported the suspected fake N95 to 3M, which confirmed it was counterfeit.

-3M said it sent a cease-and-desist letter to the company, but received no response; it then sued.
+3M said it sent a cease-and-desist letter to Nationwide Source, but received no response; it then sued.

+Nationwide Source was incorporated last spring by Matthew Prager, who is listed as the company's president in a filing with the Florida Department of State.

 Mike Hughlett • 612-673-7003